cedricboon/openhab-addons/bundles/org.openhab.binding.velbus/README.md

 ## Discovery

 The Velbus bridge cannot be discovered automatically.
-It has to be added manually by defining the serial port of the Velbus Configuration module.
+It has to be added manually by defining the serial port of the Velbus Configuration module for the Velbus Serial Bridge or by defining the IP Address and port for the Velbus Network Bridge.

 Once the bridge has been added as a thing, a manual scan can be launched to discover all other supported Velbus devices on the bus.
 These devices will be available in the inbox.
 The discovery scan will also retrieve the channel names of the Velbus devices.

 ## Thing Configuration

 The Velbus bridge needs to be added first in the things file or through Paper UI.

-It is necessary to specify the serial port device used for communication.
+For the Velbus Serial Bridge it is necessary to specify the serial port device used for communication.
 On Linux systems, this will usually be either `/dev/ttyS0`, `/dev/ttyUSB0` or `/dev/ttyACM0` (or a higher  number than `0` if multiple devices are present).
 On Windows it will be `COM1`, `COM2`, etc.